 – SMART goals / Objectives – specific and measurable goals that are time bounded.
 And in order to meet the deadline you need to make the necessary actions.

-Vision goals define what you want for different areas in your life and action goals define how you are going to progress on the vision goals.
+Visions define what you want for different areas of your life and action goals define how you are going to progress on the visions.

 However, finding what you want may be a hard question to answer.
 If you’re interested in reading more about that, you can check our goal buddy article: